 Soak in Hot Springs

-Marveled for their soothing and healing properties, visitors have been flocking to the multiple hot springs found on Sulphur Mountain to “take the waters” for over 100 years.
+Marvelled for their soothing and healing properties, visitors have been flocking to the multiple hot springs found on Sulphur Mountain to “take the waters” for over 100 years.

-Banff Upper Hot Springs is the highest operating hot spring in Canada and is the only one open to the public for bathing in Banff National Park.
 The water is geothermal heated and bubbles to the surface from a fracture in Sulphur Mountain.
 The temperature is dependent on the season and varies between 47°C (116°F)- 27°C (81°F).
-Conveniently, the Banff Upper Hot Springs facility has towels and lockers you can rent, plus a cafe!
+The Banff Upper Hot Springs facility conveniently has towels and lockers you can rent, plus a cafe!
 Aim to arrive at the hot springs first thing in the morning for the most relaxing experience.

 Hiking in Banff

-- For an adrenaline-pumping, unique hiking opportunity, Via Ferrata is an assisted climbing experience along four routes on the cliffs of Mt Norquay.
-This jaw-dropping hike crosses suspension bridges and climbs ladders while taking in rarely seen views of Banff.
-Don’t fret though, you are securely fastened in a harness attached to the mountain at all times and led by a certified guide.
+For an adrenaline-pumping, unique hiking opportunity, Via Ferrata is an assisted climbing experience along four routes on the cliffs of Mt Norquay.
+This jaw-dropping hike crosses suspension bridges and climbs ladders while taking in rarely-seen views of Banff.
+Don’t fret, though, you are securely fastened in a harness attached to the mountain at all times and led by a certified guide.

 Have we mentioned how much we love the lakes in Banff?
 More than just a backdrop for a picture, we recommend getting out on the water on a canoe, kayak, or paddleboard!
 There are even some fun guided tours available that we have added to our itinerary the next time we are in Banff, including this one in a big canoe (you can’t get much more Canadian than that).